Safe with Pesticides/Seguro con Pesticidas

 This bilingual app for Washington agriculture contains:

-- The health, safety, and environmental safety information in Spanish and English from 40 labels used in apple and pear production.
-(Offline use with online updates.)
+- The health, safety, and environmental protection information in Spanish and English (Offline)

-- Annotated list of links to pesticide safety and WPS resources in Spanish and English.
+- Links to pesticide safety and WPS resources in Spanish and English.
 (Online)

 Farmworkers in WA state reported 630 cases of pesticide-related illness in 2010-17*.
 90% of the affected farmworkers preferred interviews in Spanish.
 79% of cases were related to farmworkers' inability to access, understand or act on label safety requirements or instructions. *Pesticide Illness Surveillance Program, WA Department of Health, Sept.
 2018